GRPO-LEAD: A Difficulty-Aware Reinforcement Learning Approach for Concise Mathematical Reasoning in Language Models: Method

 \subsection{Advantage Reweighting for Difficulty-Aware Training}

-While the length-dependent accuracy reward and explicit penalty formulation described earlier significantly mitigate verbosity and enhance precision, a subtle yet critical challenge remains.
-In the original GRPO algorithm, the rewards are uniformly applied across questions regardless of intrinsic difficulty.
-This uniformity implicitly biases the model to excessively optimize performance on simpler tasks—where obtaining correct and concise responses is inherently easier—while inadvertently neglecting harder questions that require deeper reasoning and longer deliberation.
-Consequently, the model may degrade on complex problems due to an insufficient incentive structure.
+While length reward and advantage reweighting can enhance precision and mitigate verbosity, uniformly applying rewards across all questions, irrespective of their intrinsic difficulty, may implicitly bias the model.
+It might learn to excessively optimize performance on simpler tasks-—where correct and concise responses are more readily achieved-—while neglecting more complex questions that demand deeper reasoning.
+Consequently, the performance on challenging problems can degrade.

-To address this imbalance, we introduce a difficulty-aware advantage reweighting strategy designed to dynamically adjust the magnitude of policy updates based on problem difficulty.
-Intuitively, we aim to amplify learning signals for harder problems, thereby encouraging sustained exploration and deeper reasoning strategies rather than superficial optimization on trivial tasks.
+Therefore, we introduce a difficulty-aware advantage reweighting strategy, which dynamically adjusts the magnitude of policy updates based on an estimate of problem difficulty.
+The intuition is to amplify learning signals for harder tasks, re-anchoring the model towards harder tasks.

-Formally, given a prompt set grouped by question $q$ with associated responses ${o_i}$, we first define the group's empirical correctness ratio:
+Formally, we first quantify problem difficulty.
+For a given question $q$ and its associated set of sampled responses $\{o_i\}$, we define the group's empirical correctness ratio as:

-This correctness ratio serves as a proxy for problem difficulty, with lower values indicating greater difficulty.
+This ratio, $\rho_q$, serves as an inverse proxy for problem difficulty: a lower $\rho_q$ suggests a harder question.

 Next, we introduce a logistic reweighting factor dependent on this ratio to modulate the advantage estimates during the RL training step.
 The logistic function is defined as:

 where hyperparameters $A, B, \rho_0, k$ allow precise control over the sensitivity of weighting to problem difficulty.